matsuhyria/smartBin/README.md

 Open the Arduino IDE and navigate to Tools > Manage Libraries...
-Install the required libraries by searching for the library name (from the list Dependencies & Requirements point 4) in the search bar and clicking on the Install button.
+Install the required libraries by searching for the library name in the search bar and clicking on the Install button.
 It is recommended to download the latest version of the library.